This subchapter looks at the history of Unix and Linux.

 Most modern versions of Unix combine ideas and elements from both Sys-V and BSD.
 HP-UX and Solaris are primarily System V, while AIX and Mac OS X are hybrids of both flavors of Unix.

 Other Unix-like operating systems include MINIX and Linux.

 In 1983, Richard Stallman founded the GNU project, which eventually provided the tools to go with Linux for a complete operating system.

 In 1986, Maurice J. Bach of AT&T Bell Labs published The Design of the UNIX Operating System, which described the System V Release 2 kernel, as well as some new features from release 3 and BSD.

-bash, which stands for Bourne Again SHell, was created by Brian Fox for the Free Software Foundation and first released on June 7, 1989. bash combined features from the Bourne shell, the C shell, and the Korn shell. bash is now the primary shell in both Linux and Mac OS X.
+bash, which stands for Bourne Again SHell, was created by Brian Fox for the Free Software Foundation and first released on June 7, 1989. bash combined features from the Bourne shell, the C shell, and the Korn shell.
+Bash also introduced name completion for variable names, usernames, host names, commands, and file names, as well as spelling correction for pathnames in the cd command, arrays of unlimited size, and integer arithmetic in any base between 2 and 64. bash is now the primary shell in both Linux and Mac OS X.

 The Z shell, abbreviated zsh, was written by Paul Flastad in 1990 when he was a student at Princton University.